amperity/amperity-lambda-runner/src/lambdas/lambda_handlers/dataverse_readme.md

     c.
 Select "Service Reader" and "Service Writer", click "Save", then click "Create".

 8. You are now ready to run your connector!

+## Amperity Destination Setup

+1. Add a new Microsoft Dataverse destination.
+2. Set up your AWS Lambda environment variables.
+3. Create a query.
+The query result's columns ***must match*** your Dataverse table's schema.
+Any columns in the query results that are not in your table's schema will be filtered out.
+4. Create an orchestration and run!

 Set the following environment variables:
 - ORG_ID